Rehabilitation Activities

 FOLLOW-UP

-Every beneficiary is monitored and supervised throught the period of assistance and for a minimum of three years after completion of the rehabilitation plan.
+Every beneficiary is monitored and supervised through the period of assistance and for a minimum of three years after completion of the rehabilitation plan.
 Follow-up serves as a support system to beneficiaries because it provides opportunities for them to talk to our staff about issues thy may have with their developmental activities.
 Staff also use this opportunity to listen to teachers and trainers on the performance of our beneficiaries.
 During follow- up needed fees are paid and learning materials equally provided.
 Follow- up is carried out both in schools, training centres and families.